Brightcells/SinicValidate/README.rst

     help      -> Python's own help system.
     object?   -> Details about 'object', use 'object??' for extra details.

-    In [1]: import SinicValidate as validate
+    In [1]: from SinicValidate import validate, simple

     In [2]: validate.phone('15171459560')
     Out[2]: